 The single-sine AF signal which can be measured at the secondary of the first interstage transformer is caused by the detector tubes RF burst anode (plate) current through the primary winding (upper half wave) and the mutual induction effect (lower half wave).
 This burst current depends on the coincidence of the RF voltages at the tubes grids (phase detector action).

 The RF voltages at the grids of the detector tube act in the following way: when we presume the fixed oscillator signal as constant phase- and frequency reference and the signal of the variable oscillator having a stable frequency difference to the fixed oscillator, its phase is constantly cycling in regard to the reference signal phase with the period of the frequency difference between both oscillators.
 This leads to current flow in the detector tube when both RF signals are of, or almost equal phase and positive polarity.
 In addition, grid current occurs, distorting the RF signals thus producing harmonics.
 Among other effects, the amount of grid current can be adjusted by the resistors placed in series to the detector tube grids.
-Due to the beating of the RF signals, the phase cycling is not regularly sinusoidal.
+The phase cycling of the two beating RF signals is usually not regularly sinusoidal.
 The phase behavior and therefore the detected RF burst current envelope shape depends upon the coupling between the two oscillators.
 It can be influenced by positioning the oscillator coils to each other and to the antenna extension coil as well.
 By doing this, the width and pause of the detected RF anode (plate) current flow envelope and thus the AF signal pulse pause ratio can be adjusted to give a pleasing sound; a sort of pulse width modulation (PWM).
 The RF burst current envelope is somewhat half-sine shaped.

 The first interstage-transformer, connected from the anode (plate) of the 24A' to the high stabilized supply voltage (+180V), integrates this anode (plate) RF-burst current.
 Due to the inductive integration and the lumped/distributed transformer capacity, the RF signal is no longer inherent to the single-sine shaped audio (pitch) signal at the secondary of the transformer.